Pentagon Leaders To Quarantine After Coronavirus Exposure

 Ray has served as vice commandant since May 24, 2018.
 Neither he nor Admiral Karl Shultz, the current leader of the Coast Guard, is a member of the Joint Chiefs of Staff.

 The exposure continues an outbreak of the coronavirus in Washington circles that began to become public last week.
 President Donald Trump and first lady Melania Trump announced that they both tested positive for coronavirus last Thursday.
 On Monday, the president returned to the White House after receiving treatment at Walter Reed National Medical Center over the weekend.
-He declined to answer a reporter’s question regarding being a “super spreader” of the virus.
+After which, he declined to answer a reporter’s question regarding being a “super spreader” of the virus.

 According to CNBC, chairman Mark Milley and Secretary of Defense Mark Esper met with Trump the previous weekend.
 The group convened at an event for Gold Star families.
 Milley and other Pentagon officials who were at the ceremony have received negative tests.